KentaGoto/file_size/README.md

 # file_size

 ## Description
 Search for files with the specified capacity (MB).
+If the size of the file exceeds the specified capacity, it is output as a full path to the stdout.

 ## USAGE
 Build.